show_page.php1 : dp24.jpg

 HISTORY: At necropsy, there were numerous elevated subserosal masses in the terminal small intestine that ranged in color from bright red to yellow and brown.

 HISTOPATHOLOGIC DESCRIPTION: Small intestine: Multifocally, the serosa is expanded up to 1 mm by numerous small-caliber blood vessels, minimal hemorrhage, increased fibrous connective tissue, moderate numbers of macrophages, lymphocytes, plasma cells, fewer eosinophils, ectatic lymphatics, and increased clear space (edema).
 Macrophages often contain cellular debris and there is multifocal moderate erythrophagocytosis and hemosiderosis.
-Multifocally, the submucosa is expanded up to 3 mm thick by edema.
+Multifocally, the submucosa is expanded up to 3 mm thick by increased clear space (edema) and increased mature collagen fibrils (fibrosis).
 Diffusely the submucosa and lamina propria are infiltrated by low to moderate numbers of previously described inflammatory cells, including erythrocyte-laden macrophages.
 Few intestinal crypts contain necrotic debris and neutrophils (crypt abscesses) and there is mild blunting of intestinal villi.
+There is rare herniation of crypts into the underlying submucosa.

 CONDITION: Hemomelasma ilei